|

 HOW DOES THE DCO HELP?

 The DCO enables us to target and attack the real challenges of data centers.
-First, it provides us a live environment to analyze, exposing where the time goes and where the costs are.
-The DCO has been designed, from the beginning, with detailed instrumentation at every level, from the power/cooling to the software systems to the human administration time.
+First, it allows us to tackle one of the largest IT challenges of our time: data center operational costs, providing us a live environment to analyze, exposing time losses and resource costs.
+The DCO has been designed with detailed monitoring instrumentation at every level, on power/cooling,on the software systems and on human administration time.
 Researchers will be able to create detailed breakdowns over the long-term and at particular points in time (e.g., during failure events), as well as drive automated problem detection and diagnosis research.
-Second, it provides us a real environment in which to test reasonably mature new technologies and measure how well they work.
-Without the DCO, researchers are left with little evidence to corroborate new ideas beyond argumentation, leading many to work on other problems.
-The DCO allows us to tackle one of the largest IT challenges of our time: data center operational costs.
+Second, the DCO provides a real environment in which to test reasonably mature new technologies and measure how well they work.
+Without the DCO, researchers are left with little evidence to corroborate new ideas beyond argument, leading many to work on other problems.

 EARLY RESEARCH ACTIVITIES